coderabbitai/coderabbit-docs/docs/guides/review-instructions.md

 :::note

+The additional context provided by this feature is only available during the automated code review process, and it's not available in the chat.

-This feature is only for advanced users as there is a learning curve involved.
+Moreover, this feature is only recommended for advanced users as there is a learning curve involved.

 :::